BatsalG/day-scheduler-multitasking/README.md

-# day-scheduler-multitasking
+# Day scheduler with multttasking
-Python program to schedule your tasks and meetings, with support for multitasking.
+Using heaps, this Python progam allows you to insert a set of tasks and its duration, the dependency for the tasks, and give you with the most optimal way to complete those tasks, along with periodic reports of tasks being completed, and whether there are any conflicts in your schedule.